grafana/developer-advocacy/workshops/infinity-plugin/README.md

 >
 > TfL's API requires a user agent for security purposes and to identify the application making the request.

-6. To transform the query to only return the line status, expand **Parsing options & Result fields** tab.
+6. To transform the query to only return the line status, expand the **Parsing options & Result fields** tab.
 On the **Rows/Root**, add `.[].lineStatuses`.
 7. To verify your query, click the **Query Inspector** button, followed by the **Data** tab.
 You should see the query result.

 ### Select a visualization type

 Grafana comes with different [visualization types](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/).
-For this workshop, we will be using the stat, bar gauge, table, and a text panel.
+For this workshop, we will be using the stat, bar gauge, table, and text panels.

 > [!NOTE]
 >